 Between the Walls - a solo exhibition by Simon Chang and artist residency at the Museum of Madness

-Cmurek Castle, with its former "institution for mentally and nervously ill" and the efforts of the Museum of Madness to raise awareness of the rights of people with mental health problems, inspires many artists, and this time they have brought in renowned photographer Simon Chang, who has photographed people who have ended up behind the walls of institutions due to their personal circumstances or because of the war, in the psychiatric institutions that are still in operation in Prague, in the Czech Republic, and in Erbil, in the Southern Kurdistan Region of Iraq.
+Cmurek Castle, with its former "State Asylum for the Mentally and Neurologically Ill " and the efforts of the Museum of Madness to raise awareness of the rights of people with mental health problems, inspires many artists, and this time they have brought in renowned photographer Simon Chang, who has photographed people who have ended up behind the walls of institutions due to their personal circumstances or because of the war, in the psychiatric institutions that are still in operation in Prague, in the Czech Republic, and in Erbil, in the Southern Kurdistan Region of Iraq.
 More about the project.
 Chang's photographs are a window into the world of a closed institution.
 They are also a document and evidence of the isolation, alienation, loneliness of the people behind the walls.

 Contact person: Darja Farasin